Aristides de Sousa Mendes

+As a result of his actions, Sousa Mendes was recalled to Portugal and stood trial for defying the regime.
+He was punished with demotion and forced retirement.
+He was unable to find other employment and died in poverty in 1954.

-For his efforts to save Jewish refugees, Sousa Mendes was recognized by Israel as one of the Righteous Among the Nations, the first diplomat to be so honoured, in 1966.
+For his efforts to save Jewish refugees, Sousa Mendes was recognized by Israel as one of the Righteous Among the Nations in 1966, the first diplomat to be so honored.
+To many, Aristides de Sousa Mendes was one of the greatest heroes of World War II.
+Holocaust scholar Yehuda Bauer characterized Sousa Mendes' deeds as "perhaps the largest rescue action by a single individual during the Holocaust."

-Portuguese diplomats such as Ambassador João Hall Themido and Ambassador Carlos Fernandes have argued that Sousa Mendes actions have been inflated and twisted in order to attack Salazar.
-Similar opinion was voiced by historian Tom Gallagher who argues that evidence that Sousa Mendes efforts were especially directed towards fleeing Jews is also speculative.
-British, Americans and Portuguese, often people with means, figured prominently as recipients of visas.
-Gallagher thinks that the disproportionate attention given to Sousa Mendes suggests that wartime history is being used as a political weapon in contemporary Portugal.

-On 9 June 2020, Portugal granted official recognition to Sousa Mendes.
-Parliament decided a monument in the National Pantheon should bear his name.
-In 2017, in the Portuguese border town of Vilar Formoso, a memorial museum was opened, known as Vilar Formoso Fronteira da Paz (Frontier of Peace) recording the experiences of refugees entering Portugal, many of whom had been given visas by Sousa Mendes.
+Sousa Mendes was only vindicated in 1987, more than a decade after the Carnation Revolution which toppled the Estado Novo.
+He was posthumously awarded the prestigious Order of Liberty (Ordem da Liberdade).
+In 1988, the Portuguese national assembly voted unanimously for his rehabilitation; charges were dismissed against him and he was reinstated in the diplomatic corps.
+In 1995, Portuguese President Mário Soares declared Sousa Mendes to be "Portugal's greatest hero of the twentieth century."

+In 2007, the Portuguese TV program Os Grandes Portugueses voted Aristides de Sousa Mendes the third greatest Portuguese person of all time.
+On 9 June 2020, Sousa Mendes was inducted into the National Pantheon in Lisbon, with a ceremony held the following year, presided by the President of Portugal.
+On 19 July 2024, the Aristides de Sousa Mendes Museum was inaugurated in Cabanas de Viriato, his home town.

 Early life

-Aristides de Sousa Mendes was born in Cabanas de Viriato, in Carregal do Sal, in the district of Viseu, Centro Region of Portugal, on July 19, 1885, shortly after midnight.
-His twin brother César, born a few minutes earlier, had a July 18 birthday.
-Their ancestry included a notable aristocratic line: their mother, Maria Angelina Ribeiro de Abranches de Abreu Castelo-Branco, was a maternal illegitimate granddaughter of the 2nd Viscount of Midões, a lower rural aristocracy title.
+Aristides de Sousa Mendes was born in Cabanas de Viriato, in the district of Viseu, Centro Region of Portugal, in July 1885 together with his twin brother César, to a family of aristocrats.
+Their mother, Maria Angelina Coelho Ribeiro, was a granddaughter of the 2nd Viscount of Midões, a lower rural aristocracy title.
 Their father, José de Sousa Mendes, was a judge on the Coimbra Court of Appeals.
 César served as Foreign Minister in 1932, in the early days of António de Oliveira Salazar's regime.
 Their younger brother, Jose Paulo, became a naval officer.

 Sousa Mendes and his twin studied law at the University of Coimbra, and each obtained his degree in 1908.
-In that same year, Sousa Mendes married his childhood sweetheart, Maria Angelina Coelho de Sousa (born August 20, 1888).
+In that same year, Sousa Mendes married his childhood sweetheart, Maria Angelina Coelho de Sousa Mendes (born August 20, 1888), who was also his cousin.
 They eventually had fourteen children, born in the various countries in which he served.
-Shortly after his marriage, Sousa Mendes began the consular officer career that would take him and his family around the world.
-Early in his career, he served in Demerara, Zanzibar, Brazil, Spain, the United States, and Belgium.
+Shortly after his marriage, Sousa Mendes began his diplomatic career that would take him and his family around the world.
+On 12 May 1910, Aristides was appointed consul in the city of Demerara, British Guiana.
+He was then consul in Zanzibar (1911-1918), Curitiba (1918–1919), San Francisco (1921-1924), S. Luís do Maranhão (April 1924), Porto Alegre (1924-1926), Vigo (1927-1929), Antwerp (1929-1938).

-In August 1919, while posted in Brazil, he was "temporarily suspended by the Foreign Ministry, which regarded him as hostile to the republican regime."
-Subsequently, "he had financial problems and was forced to take out a loan in order to provide for his family needs."
-He returned home to Portugal where his son Pedro Nuno was born in Coimbra in April 1920.

-In 1921, Sousa Mendes was assigned to the Portuguese consulate in San Francisco, and two more of his children were born there.